rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ## SSH

-*nix systems have SSH installed by default.
-Newer versions of the OpenSSH client don’t allow weak ciphers.

 I highly recommend [SSH Mastery](https://mwl.io/nonfiction/tools#ssh) by Michael Lucas.
 It’s available at [SSH Mastery](https://mwlucas.gumroad.com/l/CngLH) or [Amazon](https://www.amazon.com/).
 When I switched to Linux my only experience with SSH was Putty.
 There is so much more to SSH and Michael explains all of it.

 ----------------------------------------------------------------